-Students requesting verification of their enrollment for any purpose, such as life insurance or loan deferment, must do so in person at the Registration Office at any time after the start of a semester.
-Enrollment verification is free of charge and processed within 48 hours of receiving the request.
-The National Student Clearinghouse is Cochise College's authorized agent for providing degree and enrollment verifications at www.degreeverify.org
+Students requesting verification of their enrollment for any purpose, such as life insurance or loan deferment, can do so by visiting any of the Admissions and Registration Offices or by submitting an online request to transcripts@Cochise.edu any time after the start of a semester.

+Enrollment verification is free of charge and processed within 2-4 business days after receiving the request.
+The National Student Clearinghouse is Cochise College's authorized agent for providing degree and enrollment verifications at www.degreeverify.org.